starikcetin/git-upm-publisher/README.md

 This package is deprecated in favor of [git-upm-publisher-2](https://github.com/starikcetin/git-upm-publisher-2).

-The new package is written in JS.
+The new package is written in Typescript.
 It is much more stable and doesn't have the annoying package resolution bugs of python.

 ---